Week1 - Football Game of the Week Preview

 WHAT's AT STAKE:

-opening night of the high school football season and it features two programs
+opening night of the high school football season and it should always be that

 but the earliest score I can find comes from October 22, 1904 when CP beat